 Most personal injury cases are based on the legal concept of negligence.
 Negligence involves four legal elements:

 - The defendant had a duty of care – The defendant had a legal responsibility to act in a certain way.
-For instance, drivers must follow traffic laws and drive in ways that avoid causing collisions.
+For instance, drivers must follow traffic laws and drive in ways that avoid causing vehicle collisions.

 - The defendant breached the duty of care – The defendant did something that violated their duty of care, such as operating a vehicle while under the influence of drugs or alcohol.